 The CMVP will review the CSTLs position and rationale supporting its conclusion.
 If the CMVP concurs that the official request is without merit, no further action is taken.
 If the CMVP concurs that the official request has merit, a security risk assessment will be performed regarding the non-conformance issue.
-Please see Validated Module Issue Assessment Process for the flow diagram for the assessment process.
+Please see below in ANNEX B: CMVP Validation Issue Assessment Process for the flow diagram for the assessment process.